LukasWoodtli/WebPage/pelican/content/modern_os.md

         delay(d[Pi]); // when I get the lock I wait a while }

-The delay time is dependent on the Processor.
+The delay time is dependent on the processor.

 ### Delay with exponential backoff

     WHILE(T+S(L) == locked) // not using chaching at all
     {
-        delay(d);
-        d = d * 2;
+        delay(d); // d is small at first d = d * 2;
     }

+Every time when the lock is checked and not free the processor waits a longer time before trying again.
+T+S can be used because we wait before trying to quire the lock again.
+This reduces the contention.
 This algorithm works also on architecture without chaches (or cache coherent system in HW).